Winter: Minor Celebrity, Major Coffee Achiever

 Between the new media and the old, word gets out about Winter.
 His own website goes into rich detail chronicling his travels.
 Its links are testimony to the curiosity people have in his hobby.
-Winter has been the subject of dozens of articles in recent years, on hard-copy newspapers, on websites, and the AP wire.
-He’s been interviewed on more radio stations than he can count, on CNN, FOX News and the Wayne Brady Show; several of these interviews are on Youtube.
+Winter has been the subject of dozens of articles in recent years, in hard-copy newspapers, on websites, and on the AP wire.
+He’s been interviewed on more radio stations than he can count, on CNN, FOX News, and the Wayne Brady Show; several of these interviews are on Youtube.

 The Internet Era and the Starbucks Era have combined to elevate Winter to a “minor celebrity” status that is unique to these times.
 Winter is never really “under the radar” of celebrity, but not squarely on it, either.